bechnokid/11ty-neocities/src/resources/statuscafefeed.md

 displayOrder: 4
 description: A tutorial on how to create a feed reader directly from [StatusCafe](https://status.cafe/).
 prism: true
-requiresJS: true
+summary: "**NOTE:** The examples will not work if JavaScript is disabled."
 redirect_from: [/resources/tut_statuscafefeed]
 ---

-While I may not use StatusCafe anymore, I'm sure there are many who already have an account on that site, and perhaps want to make a microblog out of it to put in their own site.
+StatusCafe is great, so here's a tutorial on how to make a microblog out of it to put on your own site!

 It is possible to modify the CSS in your StatusCafe account and then put it in an iframe, but creating a feed reader allows for more customization, if needed.

-If you'd like to [skip straight to the source code](#finished-html), I got you!
+If you'd like, you can also [skip straight to the source code](#finished-html)!

 ## 1) Obtaining StatusCafe's Feed